Tensor Networks Can Resolve Fermi Surfaces

-where $\mathbf{n}_{\rightarrow,\uparrow}=\mathbf{n}+\mathbf{a}_{1,2}$ with $\mathbf{a}_{1,2}$ the unit vectors in the horizontal and vertical direction and where the phase difference between the two spatial components of the pairing term is necessary to open a gap.
-Again taking $t>0$, topologically trivial regions are found when $|\mu|>4t$.
+\paragraph{p-Wave superconductor} --- Switching to 2D, the analogue of the Kitaev chain is the $p$-wave superconductor on a square lattice.
+The Hamiltonian has an identical Fourier space description but now with $\mathbf{h}(\mathbf{k})=-2\left(t\left(\cos k_x+\cos k_y\right),i\Delta \left(\sin k_x+i\sin k_y\right), \frac{\mu}{2} \right)$ where the phase difference between the two spatial components of the pairing term is necessary to open a gap.
+Again taking $t>0$, topologically, trivial regions are found when $|\mu|>4t$.
 For $0<\mu<4t$, one obtains a chiral phase with Chern number $C=-1$, whereas $-4t<\mu<0$ yields $C=+1$.
-Critical lines lie in between and at analogous places as for the 1d Kitaev chain.
-For $\Delta=0$ and $-4t<\mu<4t$ the model exhibits a 1d Fermi surface.
-The applicability of (G)fPEPS to models with a Fermi surface was hence studied in the point where $\mu=\Delta=0$, \textit{i.e.}\:the point where the p-wave superconductor reduces to the square lattice hopping model.
-Just as for the Kitaev chain, parity constraints require an odd number of virtual Majorana modes in this point.
-Furthermore, we will show in Section \ref{fpr} that (again due to parity considerations) simulations for the hopping model are more stable when it is approached from its anisotropic analogue where $H_t$ is replaced by
+Critical lines lie in between and at analogous places as for the 1D Kitaev chain (Fig.\,\ref{pwave_conv}).
+For $\Delta=0$ and $-4t<\mu<4t$ the model exhibits a 1D Fermi surface.
+In order to circumvent fixed energy errors related to problematic parity configurations, we will only work with antiperiodic boundary conditions in both directions so that for any system size the TRIM in the Brillouin zone center is not sampled.
+Furthermore, the utilized linear system sizes are always even so that also the other TRIMS are avoided.